Open-Technology-Foundation/php-localhost/README.md

 Arguments can be in any order.

-- `port` - Port number to use (default: auto-assign from port range)
+- `port` - Port number to use (default: auto-assign from port range 8100-8999)
-- `dir` - Directory to serve (auto-detects html/public/www folders)
+- `dir` - Directory to serve (auto-detects common web directories)
 - `mode` - Server run mode (default: fg)
   - `fg` - Run in foreground
   - `bg` - Run in background